 To protect the locals they only hire people for jobs that can not be done by an Indonesian.
 This in combination with Bali being a very popular expat destination, the competition to get a job is extremely high.

 So how can you make a living to support your lifestyle?

 I would say 95% of the foreigners that live here work online, either they have a business are work for an employer remotely.
 Once I got to Bali my mind was blown by how many different ways there actually are to work online.

-Check out all of Girls Gone Working's resources to finding a variety of remote jobs here.
+Check out all of A Way Abroad's resources to finding a variety of remote jobs here.

 A cool thing about working online from Bali is that you'll meet so many other people doing the same!
 The best way to get some work done and connect with other remote workers, is by working from one of the amazing co-working spaces in Bali.

 When I just moved here teaching online was my main source of income.
 After meeting new friends and networking I gradually expanded my work to copywriting and social media management.
 Because everybody works online it's easy to get inspired and find the resources you need to start your remote career.

 After a few months in Bali, I even got so inspired that I even decided to follow my dream of starting my own fashion brand, and I can proudly say that I just launched my first collection which you can check out at @lostgirlsofficial.

 If you're ready to start your own brand but need a little push, A Way Abroad highly recommends The Creatives Platform.
 Check out our review of their brand building course and get $100 off when you sign up!

 What's the visa situation?